Amy Hagerstrom Therapy PLLC

 Reconnect with Yourself and Build the Capacity to Live Fully

-Real healing happens when your whole self is part of the process
+Real healing happens when more of you is included in the process.

 Mind and body both carry your story.